Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``optimize_tss_ps`` can adapt the parameter set of `TSSpredator <http://it.inf.uni-tuebingen.de/?page_id=190>`_.
 For running it, please manual detect TSSs around 200kb and find at least 50 TSSs (using gff format).
 If there are less than 50 TSSs within 200kb, please continue checking until 50 TSSs are detected.
-Then ``optimize_tss_ps`` can scan whole genome based on the principle of the manual detection to get optimized parameters.
+Then ``optimize_tss_ps`` can scan whole genome based on the manual detected set to get optimized parameters.

 - **Required tools**